 The advantage of blockchain tech is its flexibility: in case the company doesn’t want to share in-house data, it can integrate the private ledger-based system, so only the authorized staff will have the access to the information.
 In case of applying blockchain techniques in a specific industry where the products are rather similar among different suppliers, for example, jewelry, several firms can generate single chain where each of them is an equal society member authorized to manage the system.

-In turn, utilizing cloud experiences, several parties with distinct roles can participate in the navigation of the same network, for instance, in such case the gems mining company along with a transportation company, a retailer, an independent jewelry originality proving service and thousands of clients can be interconnected in a completely secure way.
+In turn, utilizing cloud experiences, several parties with distinct roles can participate in the navigation of the same network, for instance, in such case the gems mining company along with a transportation company, a retailer, independent jewelry originality proving service and thousands of clients can be interconnected in a completely secure way.